 Logic based on the double hierarchy of orders and types is usually called predicative.
 The difference between predicative and impredicative logic may seem small, nevertheless, this small difference can have some drastic consequences in fundamental mathematics.
-When constructing the real numbers out of the rationals (with Dedekind-cuts), the Theorem of the Least Upper Bound3, is not provable in predicative logic (see [39]).
-The Theorem of the Least Upper Bound is, however, one of the most fundamental theorems in real analysis as is illustrated in the work of Feferman (see for instance [10]).
+When constructing the real numbers out of the rationals (with Dedekind-cuts), the Theorem of the Lowest Upper Bound2, is not provable in predicative logic (see [38]).
+The Theorem of the Lowest Upper Bound is, however, one of the most fundamental theorems in real analysis.

 Many modern type systems are impredicative.
-For instance, the systems of the Barendregt cube [1] that have the rule " $(\Box, )$ " are all impredicative.
+For instance, the systems of the Barendregt cube [1] that have the rule " $(\square, )$ " are all impredicative.
 Hence, a proof checker like Coq [9], based on the Calculus of Constructions [7], is itself founded on impredicative logic.

 Nevertheless, mathematics with predicative logic is possible, and from a constructive point of view it is even attractive.
-For instance, the proof checker Nuprl [6, 18] is based on predicative logic yet many mathematical theories can be developed using this proof checker (see [17]).
+For instance, the proof checker Nuprl [6, 17] is based on predicative logic yet many mathematical theories can be developed using this proof checker (see [16]).
 Of course, we are not claiming that the motivation of Nuprl and Martin-Löf's type theory for predicativity come from mathematics or computer science.
-As we said above, there are parts of mathematics that need impredicativity, and this explains why for example, Chet Murthy in [29] provided an impredicative extension of Nuprl and why other research in theoretical computer science (e.g. the work on the $\lambda\mu$ -calculus [32]) identifies the need for classical rather than constructive logics.
+As we said above, there are parts of mathematics that need impredicativity, and this explains why for example, Chet Murthy in [28] provided an impredicative extension of Nuprl and why other research in theoretical computer science (e.g. the work on the $\lambda\mu$ -calculus [31]) identifies the need for classical rather than constructive logics.
 Nevertheless, we are concerned here with Martin-Löf's type theory and Nuprl, and not their impredicative extensions.